Adult Classical Guitar Workshop @ Brevard

-The cost for the Adult Guitar Workshop @ Brevard is $1200 per person.
+The cost for the Adult Classical Guitar Workshop @ Brevard is $1350 per person.
 This includes tuition, housing, meals, and tickets to all concerts.
 Each participant is responsible for travel to and from Brevard.

-A non-refundable reservation deposit of $500 is due within 2 weeks of the confirmation of your registration.
-The balance of the fee is due by May 1, 2017.
+A non-refundable registration deposit of $500 will be charged at the time of your online registration.
+The tuition balance is due by May 1, 2019.

-All payments, except the $40.00 registration fee and $500.00 reservation deposit, will be fully refunded if the Center receives notice of cancellation before May 1, 2017.
+All payments, except the $500 registration deposit, will be fully refunded if the Center receives notice of cancellation before May 1, 2019.

 No reduction in fees can be made for late arrival or early departure.

 No refund for any reason will be made after May 1, 2019.

 Payment can be made online or you can mail a check to the address below.

 If you mail a check, please make the check out to "Brevard Music Center."